datastax/dsbulk/manual/settings.md

 Only applicable for loads, the tool proceeds as normal except it does not actually load any data.

 Default: **false**.

-#### --engine.bufferSize _&lt;number&gt;_

-The buffer size used internally by the workflow engine.

-Usually, the higher this number the better is the throughput; if you encounter OutOfMemoryErrors however, you should probably lower this number.

-Default: **4096**.

-#### --engine.maxConcurrentMappings _&lt;string&gt;_

-The maximum number of concurrent record and result mappings.

-Applies to both load and unload workflows.

-The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 0.5C = 0.5 * 8 = 4 threads.

-Default: **"0.25C"**.

-#### --engine.threadPerCoreThreshold _&lt;number&gt;_

-The minimum number of parallel tasks above which the egine will apply internal optimizations attempting to "pin" one thread to one CPU core.

-When the number of tasks to execute is below this threshold, the engine will operate in a mode where more thread context switches will happen, but thus allowing to optimize CPU usage when there aren't enough parallalel tasks available to occupy each CPU core.

-When the number of tasks to execute is equal to or grater than this threshold, the engine will operate in a mode where a thread will be "pinned" to a CPU core; this usually results in less thread context switches and better performance, provided that there are enough parallel tasks available to occupy all or most CPU cores.

-The exact meaning of "parallel tasks" depends on the workflow:

-- For load workflows, it is the number of distinct resources to read, as reported by the connector in use.
-- For unload workflows, it is the number of statements to execute.

-Default: **4**.

 <a name="executor"></a>
 ## Executor Settings